 The Emily Schoenbaum Grant seeks to encourage and support projects that will benefit the lives of women and girls, particularly those in the New Orleans area.
-We are particularly interested in organizations doing work around reproductive rights, health, and justice and work that addresses racial disparities in birth outcomes in Louisiana.
 Preference may be given to organizations with whom we may develop future internship or service-learning partnerships.

-Who May Apply Individuals or nonprofit, IRS tax-exempt organizations in Louisiana are eligible to apply.
-Preference will be given to applications that involve community organizations.
-Faculty, students, and alumnae are encouraged to apply for work they are doing in the community.
+Individuals or nonprofit, IRS tax-exempt organizations in Louisiana are eligible to apply.
+Preference will be given to applications that directly involve community organizations.
+Faculty, students, and alumnae are encouraged to apply for funding to support the work they are doing in the community.

 How to Apply

 The application cycle will open in the spring of 2024, and applications will be due by May 31, 2024

 BODYART Connects received funding to supplement recovery methods for survivors of domestic violence, by offering 10 weekly trauma-informed dance classes at Eden House.
 For participants, M2H classes will 1) repair mind-body connection, 2) encourage the transformation of trauma-related restrictions, 3) increase emotional capacity, and 4) foster embodiment strategies to process trauma and grief.
 Survivors will experience an increase in mental well-being, empowerment, and confidence through self-guided movement exploration that encourages rehabilitation.
 BODYART Connects is a women-led dance-based engagement platform committed to increasing accessibility to the arts and providing inclusive dance opportunities to audiences of all ages, bodies, and abilities.